 The College is continuing to maintain its good reputation through active involvement in regional, local and national issues, and through its continual improvement in its quality profile.
 The investment levels of recent years are seen as an indicator of ambition for both our learners and the communities that we serve, and the willingness of the College to commit its time and staffing to key initiatives is appreciated.
-The College continues to play a key role in the Valleys Taskforce and in the planning and delivery of the Metro Project, and was chosen as the venue for the announcement and subsequent discussions around the franchise confirmation.
-As the only centre in Wales with specialist facilities for rail training we hope to enhance our reputation and help to deliver high quality training in relation to this nationally significant initiative.
+The College continues to play a key role in the Valleys Taskforce and in the planning and delivery of the Metro Project.